laurenchen0631/English-Learning/category/common_phrase.md

 - bring sb in line 帶..回到正軌 == to force someone or something to be similar or of the same standard as someone or something else
 	- If you change a word, the others will usually bring you in line.
 	- Teachers say the raises would bring their salaries into line with other public workers.
+- buck the trend 逆勢而上
+	- This company is the only one to have bucked the trend of a declining industry.
 - catch sb off guard 使..措手不及
 	- The strength of the storm caught many residents off guard.
 - cop to 承認做了 == to admit to doing (something)